 A lover of sport and the face of natural history

-The son of explorer Robert Falcon Scott, Peter (pictured below in 1969) grew up knowing that shortly before his death in the Antarctic in 1912 his father had written to his mother, saying, “Make the boy interested in natural history.
+The son of explorer Robert Falcon Scott, Peter (pictured below) grew up knowing that shortly before his death in the Antarctic in 1912 his father had written to his mother, saying, “Make the boy interested in natural history.
 It is better than games.”
 But Peter went against his father’s wishes in his early years and in the 1936 Berlin Olympics he represented Britain in sailing.
 Competing in the single-handed dinghy event, Scott took bronze.

 When war broke out in 1939, Scott was commissioned into the navy and was awarded a Distinguished Service Cross while serving on a destroyer.
 After the war he went into broadcasting and in 1947 commentated for the BBC on the marriage of the then Princess Elizabeth to Lieutenant Philip Mountbatten.

 But it was in the field of natural history that Scott made his mark (and received a knighthood in 1973) in a series of television programmes.
 In 1961 he was one of the founders of the World Wildlife Fund and by the end of his life in 1989 he was a renowned artist and writer.